-Immediately after the GROW program’s creation, the Authority began working with its 83-member municipalities and municipal sewer authorities that send wastewater to its treatment facility.
+GROW is a multi-million-dollar grant program that provides funding for source reduction projects in our partner communities and authorities.
 Under the program, any municipality or municipal sewer authority within the ALCOSAN service area is eligible to submit a source control project for grant funding consideration.

-Since 2016, the GROW program has provided over $30 million in grant funding towards 105 projects that will reduce sewer overflow by an estimated 142 million gallons.
+Since 2016, nearly 85% of ALCOSAN’s customer municipalities have participated in the GROW program.
+GROW has provided $60 million in grant funding towards approximately 140 projects that will reduce sewer overflow by an estimated 200 million gallons per year.

 Any municipality or municipal sewer authority within the ALCOSAN service area is eligible for GROW grants.
-New grant cycles typically begin in the Fall season.
-ALCOSAN will schedule information meetings before each cycle to assist municipalities that need it for the application process.
+New grant cycles typically begin in the fall season.
+ALCOSAN will schedule information meetings before each cycle to assist municipalities with the application process.
 Application documents are available via the municipal portal.

 Have questions regarding the GROW program at ALCOSAN?